RECON IMAGER Manual

 Apple File System (APFS)

-Apple File System (APFS) is a proprietary file system from Apple and utilized for macOS, iOS, watchOS and tvOS.
+Apple File System (APFS) is a proprietary file system from Apple and utilized for macOS, iOS, watchOS, and tvOS.
 APFS is natively and fully supported on macOS High Sierra (10.13) and above.
 APFS has limited support in macOS Sierra (10.12).
-APFS has no support on Windows operating systems or with Windows Forensic tools.
+APFS has no support within Windows operating systems.
+Any support for APFS on Windows and/or Windows forensic tools are using reversed engineered non-native technologies.

-RECON IMAGER can create forensic images which can be processed and analyzed with RECON for macOS.
+RECON IMAGER can create forensic images that can be processed and analyzed with RECON LAB natively.

 RECON IMAGER can also create “logical” copies of an APFS drive.
 RECON IMAGER’s “logical” image can be imported by any forensic tool that supports adding directories or files (including Windows forensic tools).